IronistM/nightmare-page-performance-test/README.md

 # Examine the data

 Assuming you have the awesome [csvkit](http://csvkit.readthedocs.io/en/1.0.1/index.html) then it is fairly easy to get a quick view of what you did in your runs.
-If not the get it with the following line of command.
+If not the get it with the following line of command (more info [here](http://csvkit.readthedocs.io/en/749/tricks.html#installation)).

 ```bash
 $ sudo pip install csvkit